 the unsung: a nyys chamber music series

-We are excited to share this series of short educational videos showcasing the history and works of composers from historically underrepresented communities.
+We are excited to share this series of short educational videos highlighting the history and works of composers from diverse backgrounds.
 The series is part of a new repertoire initiative led by NYYS Chamber Music Director Dr. Lisa Tipton, and Assistant Director Tylor Thomas, as part of the 2020/21 season.
-Each show features works by five composers, including women and members of the LGBTQ+ and BIPOC communities.
-The series includes guest appearances by composers Libby Larsen and Beata Moon, Bronx Arts Ensemble Artistic Director Judith Insell, cellist Tomoko Fujita, pianist Adrienne Kim, and more.
+Each episode highlights several composers from a shared cultural identity.
+The series includes guest appearances by composers Libby Larsen, Beata Moon, Dawn Avery, Milad Yousufi, Bronx Arts Ensemble Artistic Director Judith Insell, cellist Tomoko Fujita, pianist Adrienne Kim, and more.

 Episode 7 shares the stories and short sound bites of selections of Indigenous American composers.
 The challenge with this session is that it is difficult to find scores and recordings of chamber music by some of these artists.
 We hope to inspire research and performance projects to bring these works to light.
 For example, Louise W. Ballard is considered the father of Native American composition, but there are few or no YouTube recordings of his chamber works.
 We hope that changes.
 On this episode we share the music of Jerod Impichchaachaaha Tate, Raven Chacon, Brent Michael Davids, George Quincy, and Dawn Avery.